 We reached Iho Tewoo beach at around evening time, and the sun was not as bright, making for a very beautiful, sunlit scenery that’s not unbearably hot.

 I’m actually very glad that we didn’t look at the photos of this beach on KTO’s website before we decided to come here, because those on the official website look quite, erm, unappealing.
-They make Iho Tewoo beach look like a ghost town, when in actual fact, this place was rather packed & really lively in the summer.
+They make Iho Tewoo beach look like a ghost town, when in actual fact, this place gets rather packed & really lively in the summer.

 You get to do all the usual beach activities here, such as frolicking in the water, swimming, and renting floats so that you can, well, float in the blue waters.